douglasnovy/Engineering_Wiki/topics/System_Architecture.md

    - On the *Part 75 Settings* tab, check:
      - **Parameter Daily Record?**
      - **Load Range Enabled?**
-2. **Configure Daily ProcessNow Sequence**:
+2. **Include Parameter in Daily ProcessNow Sequence**:
    - Go to *ProcessNow → Sequences*.
    - Select the daily sequence and ensure **Task PDR** is enabled.
-   - Include the desired parameter in the PDR list.
+   - If the *Parameters* field is blank, all parameters are included; otherwise, explicitly check the desired parameter.
 3. **Apply Changes**:
    - Click the *Apply* icon to update the StackVision Server.
-4. **Verify Load Bin Selection**:
-   - Use DataLab to view the *Load Range* field under *Fields → Part 75*.

-### Data Used for CO₂ Control Charts
+### Data Analysis Workflow
-- **CO₂ Concentration**:
-  - Hourly values used as the control parameter due to low variability within load bins.
+- **Daily CO₂ Averages**:
-  - Daily averages calculated over 30 days (minimum 6 valid hours/day).
+  - Use DataLab’s *Average Data Reports* to calculate daily averages (minimum 6 valid hours/day).
+- **Baseline Calculations**:
-  - Baseline mean and standard deviation computed from the 30-day dataset.
+  - Mean and standard deviation over a 30-day baseline period.
-- **Load Bin Data**:
+- **Load Bin Assignment**:
-  - Derived from MW output (MW/10 or MW/20).
-  - Maximum MW typically 750.
-- **Additional Parameters**:
-  - MODC (Method of Determination Code)
-  - CO₂ RATA (Relative Accuracy Test Audit)
+  - Verify correct load bin selection via DataLab (*Fields → Part 75 → Load Range*).

 ### Subpart TTTT Compliance Calculations
-- **CO₂LBS**:
-  - Formula: `CO₂T/HR × 2000 × UNITOPHR#100`
+- **CO₂LBS**: `CO₂T/HR × 2000 × UNITOPHR#100`
-  - No invalidation logic based on load.
-- **LOADMWH**:
-  - Formula: `(UNITLOAD × UNITOPHR#100) + (CO₂LBS × 0)`
+- **LOADMWH**: `(UNITLOAD × UNITOPHR#100) + (CO₂LBS × 0)`
-  - Invalid if CO₂ is invalid.
-- **UNITOPHR**:
-  - Derived from OPTIME parameter for Group 0.
+- **UNITOPHR**: Derived from OPTIME parameter for Group 0.
-- **Data Validity Rules**:
+- **Invalid Data Rules**:
-  - Exclude hours with missing/invalid load or CO₂ lbs.
+  - Exclude hours with invalid or substituted fuel flow or load data.
-  - For no-load hours, use load = 0 with actual CO₂ lbs.
+  - No logic for CO₂LBS invalidity based on load (load never invalid).

-### Network Considerations for StackVision
+### Network and System Considerations
-- **Server Ports**:
+- StackVision servers and clients use specific TCP/IP ports for data transfer, reporting, and controller communication.
+- Ensure proper port configuration for:
-  - Inbound: SQL Reporting Services, Data Link from FleetVision, OPC client connections, StackVision Client Service.
+  - SQL Reporting Services.
-  - Outbound: Controller file transfer (ports 8832/8864), SQL Server connections, Controller polling.
+  - Data Controller polling and file transfer (ports 8832 or 8864).
-- **Client Ports**:
-  - Outbound: SQL Reporting Services, StackVision Client Service, Controller Emulation.
-- **Data Controller Ports**:
-  - Inbound: File transfer, emulation, configuration compare.
+  - FleetVision data links.
+  - OPC/PI connections (if installed).

 ---

 ## Best Practices

-1. **Maintain Accurate Configuration**:
+1. **Data Integrity**:
-   - Regularly verify load bin settings and PDR sequence inclusion for CO₂ parameters.
+   - Regularly verify load bin assignments and baseline calculations.
-2. **Validate Data Integrity**:
+   - Lock previous quarters only after confirming data accuracy.
+2. **Regulatory Compliance**:
-   - Ensure hourly CO₂ and load data are valid before inclusion in averages.
+   - Maintain complete and valid hourly datasets for CO₂ and load.
+   - Track rolling 12-month averages per Subpart TTTT requirements.
+3. **System Configuration**:
+   - Keep StackVision sequences and parameters updated.
+   - Ensure TCP/IP ports are correctly configured for all components.
+4. **Performance Monitoring**:
+   - Use control charts to detect anomalies early.
-   - Monitor for substituted or missing data to avoid compliance issues.
+   - Investigate special cause variations promptly to prevent compliance issues.
-3. **Use Control Charts Proactively**:
-   - Identify trends and anomalies early to prevent under-measurement penalties.
-4. **Align with Regulatory Requirements**:
-   - Follow Subpart TTTT guidelines for rolling 12-month averages.
-   - Keep documentation of startup/shutdown data inclusion.
-5. **Secure Network Communication**:
+5. **Documentation**:
-   - Confirm correct TCP/IP port configurations for StackVision components to ensure reliable data transfer.
+   - Record configuration changes and analysis results for audit readiness.

 ---

 ## Source Attribution
-- **[Document 1]**: Provided detailed StackVision configuration steps for enabling load bins and setting up daily sequences for CO₂ control chart reporting.
+- **[Document 1]**: Provided detailed StackVision configuration steps for enabling load bin calculations and including parameters in daily sequences; guidance on verifying load bin selection in DataLab.
-- **[Document 2]**: Explained the purpose and benefits of control charts, outlined data sources for CO₂ analysis, and described calculation methods for daily averages and load bins.
+- **[Document 2]**: Explained the purpose and functions of control charts, outlined CO₂ data analysis methods, baseline calculations, and load bin definitions.
-- **[Document 3]**: Detailed Subpart TTTT regulatory guidelines for calculating and reporting 12-month average CO₂ mass emissions, including data validity rules and parameter configurations.
+- **[Document 3]**: Detailed Subpart TTTT regulatory guidelines for CO₂ mass emissions, including calculation methods, data validity rules, and compliance requirements.
-- **[Document 4]**: Listed TCP/IP port usage for StackVision servers, clients, and data controllers, ensuring proper network setup for data collection and reporting.
+- **[Document 4]**: Listed TCP/IP port usage for StackVision servers, clients, and controllers, ensuring proper network configuration for data flow and reporting.

 ---

-Would you like me to also create a **visual workflow diagram** showing the relationship between configuration, data collection, control chart analysis, and regulatory reporting?
-This could make the process easier to follow for operators and compliance staff.
+If you’d like, I can create a **visual workflow diagram** showing the end-to-end process from CO₂ data collection to control chart analysis and regulatory reporting.
+This would make the consolidated knowledge base entry more actionable for operators and compliance teams.
+Would you like me to add that?

 ## Glossary